kyungminlee/HartreeFockBogoliubov.jl/docs/src/basics/hartreefockbogoliubov.md

 ```math
   V c_{1}^{\dagger} c_{2}^{\dagger} c_{2} c_{1} ,
 ```
 which is the Hermitian conjugate of itself.
-Following Goodman [?], this interaction decomposes into the following mean fields in the particle-hole and particle-particle channels:
+Following [Goodman][Goodman80], this interaction decomposes into the following mean fields in the particle-hole and particle-particle channels:

 | Interaction  | PH Channel       | PP Channel         |
 |:------------ |:---------------- |:------------------ |